The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 These reservoir pens were just as impractical (if not more so) as dip pens.

 They constantly leaked, were prone to the ink clogging the pen, corroded, and were messy to refill.
-Pens also had to be loaded with an eyedropper.
+One had to load pens with an eyedropper.

 When were modern fountain pens invented?